Wire Brushes: Common Problems and How to Fix Them

 5. Overheating

-- Extremely high operating speed: operating at extremely high speed is the major cause of overheating.
-It will generate friction which leads to a rapid build-up of thermal energy, causing damage to the wheel and material.
+- High speed: Operating at extremely high speeds is the primary cause of overheating.
+This generates significant friction, leading to a rapid buildup of thermal energy that can damage both the wheel and the material.

 - Continuous use for longer hours: continuous use of a brush for a longer duration without allowing the brush to cool down will lead to heat accumulation and eventually cause overheating.